Zampina

+Zampina (/tsamˈbi:nə/), also known as zampina di Sammichele, is a salume recognised as a prodotto agroalimentare tradizionale (PAT).
+It also holds the trademark of denominazione comunale d'origine (De.CO).

-Zampina originates from the region of Puglia, more specifically from the town of Sammichele di Bari.
+Zampina originates from the Apulia region of Italy, more specifically from the comune (municipality) of Sammichele di Bari.
 A festival dedicated to the cold cut has been held since 1967.
 Zampina has become a commonly consumed cold cut throughout Apulia, and its production has expanded to the towns southeast of Bari.

-In 2020, the Promoter Committee for the recognition of the IGP mark of the Zampina di Sammichele di Bari was formed, composed of the Municipality of Sammichele di Bari, the Pro Loco Dino Bianco, the Centro Studi di Storia Cultura e Territorio, the G.A.L.
+In 2020, the Promoter Committee for the recognition of the IGP mark of the zampina di Sammichele di Bari was formed, composed of the Municipality of Sammichele di Bari, the Pro Loco Dino Bianco, the Centro Studi di Storia Cultura e Territorio, the G.A.L.
 Terra dei Trulli e di Barsento and all the butchers of Sammichele di Bari.

-Etymology

-The name Zampina comes from the metal spit over which the cold cut is cooked.